carsonfenimore/atomrust/README.md

 # atomrust

 Atomrust provides the foundational layer for AI-enabled raspberry pi cameras.
+It efficiently (without decoding) streams RGB frames to tflite while streaming H.264 via RTSP.
+Sensor stats can also be pushed via MQTT.
+It does this efficiently, requiring only 10% CPU on pi zero 2w (excluding tflite processing)

 ## Operation
 Atomrust captures h264/rgb streams using and publishes them over RTSP.
 It also provides the following features:
  - mqtt stats published in a Home Assistant-friendly format
- - object detection with tensorflowlite
+ - object detection with tflite

 When coupled with a high-quality camera module, such as a Sony Starvis based sensor, and an nvr such as BlueIris, this can provide an extremely robust, in-house security system.